 They are available in tan, brown, and gray tones.
 The habitat in which they dwell affects their coloration.

-Their favorite food is ants, and the Texas Horned Lizard’s favorite way to hunt is to track down ant trails and harvest the ants one by one.
+Their favorite food is ants, and the Texas Horned Lizard’s favorite hunting method is to track down ant trails and harvest the ants one by one.

 These lizards in Missouri will inflate themselves to seem larger if they sense a predator is threatening them.
-They can shoot blood globules out of their eyes if that doesn’t work.
+If that doesn’t work, they can shoot blood globules out of their eyes.

 5. Great Plains Skink

-The Great Plains Skink is a big, flat lizard that can reach a length of 11 inches.
-They are under observation because they may be at risk of extinction and are found in far western Missouri.
+The Great Plains Skink is a big, flat lizard that can reach 11 inches in length.
+It is found in far western Missouri and is under observation because it may be at risk of extinction.

 The habitat of this lizard is at risk due to agriculture and the degradation of prairies.
 The sleek, smooth body, triangular head, and intriguing scale pattern help identify males from females.

 Each scale has a dark brown or black border, and the body is tan or light brown.
-Lizards in their youth have yellow patches on their heads and vivid blue tails.
+In their youth, lizards have yellow patches on their heads and vivid blue tails.

 These lizards in Missouri consume typical prairie invertebrates such as beetles and grasshoppers.